MindfulSoftwareLLC/flutter-wonderous-app-opentelemetry/README.md

 This Wondrous app reports user interactions and app metrics to an OpenTelemetry backend.

-This app reports startup times, Apdex scores, page rendering times, component paint times, navigations and user interactions such as swipes and clicks on the photo grid.
+The app reports startup times, Apdex scores, page rendering times, component paint times, navigations and user interactions such as swipes and clicks on the photo grid.

-This fork adds a weather widget to Wondrous to demonstrate otel traces through the backend.
+This fork adds a weather widget to Wondrous to demonstrate OTel traces through the backend.

+To get an idea of how to apply Dartastic and Flutterrific to your app, look at the first commit for opentelemetry, especially main.dart and router.dart.

 ## OpenTelemetry Demo